UWC2-PYTHON/ProgrammingInPython/source/exercises/html_renderer/html_renderer.rst

       def render(self, file_out):
           file_out.write(self.text)

 You could require your users to use the wrapper, so instead of just appending a string, they would do:

 .. code-block:: python

     an_element.append(TextWrapper("the string they want to add"))

-But this is not very Pythonic style -- it's OO heavy.
+But this is not very Pythonic style.
+It's OO heavy.
 Strings for text are so common you want to be able to simply use them:

 .. code-block:: python